cboettig/labnotebook/_posts/2011-10-11-lou-botsford-cpb-seminar.markdown

   * Anderson et al no age structure model (Anderson _et. al._ 2008).
 Imagine waht age structure would do.
 Mortality rate as noise (funny, since it's not so variable).
 Assumed increase r leads to instability.

-  * Shelton and Mangel (2011) [cite]10.1073/pnas.1100334108 [/cite].  some age structure, same dome-shaped Ricker for recruitment.
+  * Shelton and Mangel (2011) Shelton & Mangel, 2011.  some age structure, same dome-shaped Ricker for recruitment.
 Conclude noise necessary for variability -- it's not in intrinsic oscillations (large r/chaotic).